-In this case the member's total concessional contributions reported to the ATO for 2024-25 will be:
+In this case, the member's total concessional contributions reported to the ATO for 2024-25 will be \$15,600.

-This member is below their \$30,000 concessional contribution cap.
+This member is below their \$30,000 concessional contributions cap.

 These calculations assume no concessional contributions are made for the member to another super fund and no additional concessional contributions are made for the member to their UniSuper accumulation component.